madphysicist/imprint/doc/tutorials/additional_topics_1.rst

 Lists are created by setting the ``list`` attribute of the :ref:`xml-spec-tags-par` tags.
-List items are just regular paragraphs with some extra styling added on for the numbering.
+List items are just regular paragraphs with some extra styling added on for bullets or numbering.
 A sample :ref:`configuration-xml` with list items looks like this:

 .. literalinclude:: /demos/Games/templates/Games.xml
    :language: xml